basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

   preview_only: false
 ---

-On a recent month-long trip visiting family in Europe, I did a lot of work from my phone.
+On a recent month-long trip visiting family in Europe, I did a lot of work from my phone, using [my mobile coding workflow]({{< ref "/post/agentic-mobile-workflow" >}}).
+It still boggles my mind that real, productive work from a phone is possible now.
-The built-in iOS dictation is garbage for that.
+Most of that work is talking to coding agents, and the built-in iOS dictation is garbage for that.
-I had an iOS Shortcut that sent recordings to my Agent CLI setup at home, part of [my mobile coding workflow]({{< ref "/post/agentic-mobile-workflow" >}}).
+I had an iOS Shortcut that sent recordings to my Agent CLI setup at home instead.
 The problem was that the recording screen takes over the whole display, so I could not see the thing I was commenting on.
 The transcript then landed in my clipboard, and I had to paste it myself.